marcusgia2505/classEx_doc/docs/Programming.rst

 	**Function** retrieves the variable from another participant in the same group.
 The function makes sure that participants always get feedback, which can be important in order to avoid disappointing participants.
 Certainly, cloned or random observations may have to be deleted prior to using data for research.

 	**Returns** variable of the other participants.
-In case the other has not made a decision, it tries to clone a decision from a different participant which has the respective role but is in a different group.
+In case the other has not made a decision, it tries to clone a decision from a different participant who has the respective role but is in a different group.
 If :php:`$no_decision` is specified, the function returns the value of :php:`$no_decision` if no value is available.
 In this case, the function does not look for a cloned decision.

 	.. note:: The function may retrieve a value if the other participant submitted an empty form.
-In this case the value is an empty string :php:`""` or :php:`null`.
+In this case, the value is an empty string :php:`""` or :php:`null`.

 	**Arguments** are: